-- 1.10.2.1.
-Coordination of the FPP.
-The FPP is effective year-round and revisions are coordinated with FPOM, which includes NOAA Fisheries, USFWS, BPA, state fish agencies, tribes, and other interested parties.
-Different parts of the FPP may be revised at different times.
+1.10.2.1.
+FPOM Coordination.
+The FPP is effective year-round and revisions are coordinated with FPOM, which includes the Corps, NOAA Fisheries, USFWS, BPA, state fish agencies, tribes, and other interested parties.
+The annual revision process begins in October and the final FPP is issued on/about March 1, although the FPP may be revised at different times by amendment.
 Suggested revisions should be submitted to FPOM for consideration by the Corps.
-Draft FPP revisions will be provided for a two-week regional review.
-FPP revisions will be published two weeks after the close of the regional review period.
+Draft FPP revisions will be provided for a minimum two-week regional review before publication.
 FPP revisions are provided to TMT for use as part of the overall river operation plan.
-Sections dealing with special operational requirements also will be included in the Action Agency Water Management Plans. - 1.10.2.2.
-Coordination Process.
-Actions that may impact fish system wide will be coordinated and documented through the TMT process.
-Actions that may impact fish at a specific project which are a result of actual operations, implementation of UPA actions, incidental take terms and conditions contained in the BiOps, or research projects, will be coordinated through the process outlined below.
+Sections dealing with special operational requirements also will be included in the Action Agency Water Management Plans.